cozytony/defi-risk-book/src/self-custody-layer.md

 ### How you can lose access to the assets in your wallet

-**Forget to back-up seed phrase**
+**Forget to backup seed phrase**

 When you set up a new wallet, you'll be asked to back up your seed phrase keys.
 If you lose access to your wallet (e.g. forget metamask password, lose your hardware wallet), you'll be able to restore it by using your seed phrase.
 But if you lose access to your wallet *and* your seed phrase, your funds are gone forever.

-**Lose your back-up seed phrase**
+**Lose your backup seed phrase**

-When you back-up your seed phrase, you need to make sure it's secure and recoverable.
+When you backup your seed phrase, you need to make sure it's secure and recoverable.

-You can lose your funds by discarding, destroying, or forgetting your back-up.
+You can lose your funds by discarding, destroying, or forgetting your backup.
-* Discarding means you backed up your keys but threw the back-up away (e.g. a notebook that got discarded during spring cleaning, here's a guy who [lost hundreds of millions](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html) by throwing out a hard drive with his seed phrase).
+* Discarding means you backed up your keys but threw the backup away (e.g. a notebook that got discarded during spring cleaning, here's a guy who [lost hundreds of millions](https://www.cnbc.com/2021/01/15/uk-man-makes-last-ditch-effort-to-recover-lost-bitcoin-hard-drive.html) by throwing out a hard drive with his seed phrase).
-* Destroying means your back-up failed to survive the elements.
-For example, a back-up written on paper may not survive a fire.
+* Destroying means your backup failed to survive the elements.
+For example, a backup written on paper may not survive a fire.
-* Forgetting means you backed up your keys but no longer know where the back-up is.
+* Forgetting means you backed up your keys but no longer know where the backup is.

-**Die without sharing seed phrase back-up**
+**Die without sharing seed phrase backup**

 Your funds can be lost if you die and don't prepare a way for your loved ones to recover your wallet.

 **What to do when you lose your seed phrase?**

-If you still have access to your wallet, create a new wallet, make sure sure you back-up your seed phrase, and transfer all of your assets from your old wallet to your new wallet.
+If you still have access to your wallet, create a new wallet, make sure sure you backup your seed phrase, and transfer all of your assets from your old wallet to your new wallet.

 ### How an attacker can gain access to your wallet